1953 Vicksburg tornado

-The 1953 Vicksburg, Mississippi tornado was a deadly F5 tornado that struck Vicksburg, Mississippi on Saturday, December 5, 1953.
-A total of 38 people were killed, 270 others were injured, and damages were estimated at $25 million (1953 USD) in damage.
-It remains the fifth-deadliest tornado to affect the U.S. state of Mississippi, behind the 1840 Great Natchez Tornado, the 1936 tornado in Tupelo, the 1971 tornado in Cary, and the 1966 tornado in Jackson.
-It is one of just four F5 tornadoes recorded in Mississippi since 1950.
+During the afternoon hours of December 5, 1953, a violent and deadly tornado struck the city of Vicksburg, MS, causing catastrophic damage to the downtown and residential areas on the north side.
+The tornado was part of a larger tornado outbreak sequence which primarily affected the Deep South.
+The tornado would track 7 miles through Madison Parish, LA and Warren County, MS where it would claim 38 lives, injure a further 270,and cause $25 million 1953 USD in damages.
+The tornado would be commonly known as the Vicksburg Tornado.

+The exact location of where the tornado touched down is unknown, however storm reports indicated the tornado first touched down in Madison Parish near Delta, LA.
+The tornado would cross the Mississippi River and intensify as it struck Vicksburg from the southwest.
+The tornado would tear through industrial areas on the southwest before going through downtown.
+Multiple hotels, banks, and even a movie theater sustained major damage, while multiple other businesses would collapse, or sustain heavy damage.
+The tornado would then impact residential areas on the north side of the city, leveling countless homes, with multiple nearby neighborhoods sustaining heavy damage.
+The tornado then crossed through western sections of Vicksburg National Military Park, heavily damaging more residential buildings.
+The tornado would then enter the community of Waltersville, where many more homes and a church would be destroyed, and one more life would be claimed.
+The tornado entered heavily rural areas to the north before dissipating shortly after.

-Background
+Background & Meteorological Synopsis

+The tornado was part of a larger tornado outbreak sequence which lasted from December 1 - 6.
+The outbreak sequence also included multiple strong tornadoes in Texas, Arkansas, Louisiana, and Mississippi, including an F4 which affected areas in and around Alexandria, LA.
+The Early December tornado outbreak was the last significant tornado outbreak of the 1953 tornado season, which included 4 other F5 tornadoes.

 On December 5, 1953, as a warm front retreated northward across Mississippi, temperatures in the warm sector rose steadily.
 By sunrise, temperatures were already in the low 50s °F—ten to fifteen degrees above average–despite overcast conditions.
 Just before noon CST (18:00 UTC), southeasterly winds were measured at 17 mi/h in Vicksburg.
 Some hours later, the local dew point rose to nearly 70 F, along with a temperature of 72 F. Meanwhile, favorable wind shear arrived to promote the growth of severe thunderstorms, along with the conditions necessary for tornadogenesis.
 At 1:30 p.m.
 CST (19:30 UTC), the Severe Local Storms Unit of the United States Weather Bureau in Washington, D.C., released a severe weather bulletin indicating the likelihood of tornado-producing storms over portions of East Texas, southern Arkansas, northern Louisiana, and western Mississippi.

-Tornado event
+Tornado Summary

-The destructive tornado may have first touched down over easternmost Madison Parish, Louisiana, crossed the Mississippi River, and felled trees on DeSoto Island.
-However, official records indicate that the tornado first developed over the Yazoo River in Warren County, Mississippi.
-As it entered Vicksburg, the tornado, which followed heavy rain, destroyed electrical services to the city, and it also initiated several fires.
-Buildings were "shambles" along four city blocks, and the downtown business district was adversely affected.
-Many automobiles were submerged by debris.
-The tornado damaged or destroyed 937 buildings, while nearly 1,300 people lost their homes.
-A total of 12 blocks of the city's business district were affected by the tornado, and fires also burned cotton.
-In total, 270 people received injuries, and total damages approached $25 million.
-The tornado is officially rated F5 on the Fujita scale; however, the rating is questionable, since the tornado demolished frail structures.
-Tornado researcher Thomas P. Grazulis rated the tornado F4.